egladman/meteor-normalize.scss/README.md

 ---

 ## Important Note
 Because Meteor will attempt to compile you app's local stylesheets prior to copying the server assets directory, the first time you run the app after installing the package your app will complain that it is unable to find it.
-For the moment this can be resolved by either stopping and restarting the app, at which point you should no longer get this error message, our running `touch` on you local stylesheet thats attempting to access the package, triggering a reload.
+For the moment this can be resolved by either stopping and restarting the app, at which point you should no longer get this error message, our running `touch` on your local stylesheet thats attempting to access the package, triggering a reload.